gvwilson/sdxpy/src/ftp/index.md

-There's a *lot* going on here, so most people who have to program at this level use Python's `socketserver` library, which provides two things: a class called `TCPServer` that manages incoming connections and another class called `BaseRequestHandler` that does everything *except* process the incoming data.
+There's a *lot* going on here, so most people who have to program at this level use Python's `socketserver` module, which provides two things: a class called `TCPServer` that manages incoming connections and another class called `BaseRequestHandler` that does everything *except* process the incoming data.
 In order to do that,
 we derive a class of our own from `BaseRequestHandler` that provides a `handle` method.
 Every time `TCPServer` gets a new connection it creates a new object of our class and calls that object's `handle` method.